hockettse/coronavirus/GETSTARTED.md

 In order to deploy your own iteration of the tracker, you will need to create a Postgres database.
 If you do not have a Postgres account, you can get started with one [here](https://www.postgresql.org/) for free.

 ### 4. Get a NewsAPI Token
-If you wish to incorporate news article sinto your iteration of the projectm you will need a NewsAPI token.
+If you wish to incorporate news article sinto your iteration of the project, you will need a NewsAPI token.
 You can get one for free [here]([newsapi.org](https://newsapi.org)).

 ### 5. Create a Crawler Config File
 You will need to create a configuration file in order to run the crawler. *This only needs to be done once.* Run the following code to create the file: